Speaking part: variant 48 - Langart

 Tapescript for Task 3

 Interviewer: Hello everybody!
 It’s Teenagers Round the World Channel.
-Our guest today is a teenager from Russia and we are going to discuss a circle of friends.
+Our guest today is a teenager from Russia and we are going to discuss teenage friendship.
 We’d like to know our guest’s point of view on this issue.
 Please answer five questions.
 So, let’s get started.

 Student: _________________________

-Interviewer: What do you value most in a friendship?
+Interviewer: What do you value most in your friends?

 Student: _________________________